 In fact, this has turned into one of our new favourite bakes – there’s something super yummy about the pudding and the uber melty chocolate chips.
 It’s totes irresistible!
 Of course, you can use any combination of choc chips and any kind of bread – that’s what I love about this recipe (apart from the fact that it’s so delicious,) it’s so versatile.
 Plus, it’s a great way to use up stale bread, it’s cheap to make and it’s totes delicious hot or cold.

 Have you got a favourite childhood pudding?
 Are you a fan of dried fruit?

 2 tablespoons demerara sugar

-- Tear the bread into small chunks and place in a large mixing bowl and add the cinnamon and mixed spice.
+- Tear the bread into small chunks and place in a large mixing bowl and add the cocoa.
 Pour in the milk, then stir or scrunch through your fingers to mix everything well and completely break up the bread.
-Add eggs and brown sugar.
+Add eggs and sugar.
 Stir well, then set aside for 15 minutes to soak.

 - Allow to cool for 10 minutes and then turn out of the tin and strip off the paper.
 Cut into squares and serve warm with custard or ice cream, or at room temperature with a cuppa for a delicious tea time treat!

 Prep time: 10 minutes Cooking time: 1 hour plus 15 minutes soaking